PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 - Subscribe to `/Workshop/Hardware/Step07/`
 - Publish the date time.

-> :point_right: Don't forget information for the communication with the broker local.
+> 👉 Don't forget information for the communication with the broker local.

-Surprise The Broker respond to you :sunglasses: <br/>
+Surprise The Broker respond to you 😎 <br/>

 You can pass to the last step of this Workshop !